 Today we are featuring the beautiful metallic beetle Charidotella sexpunctata, also known as the Golden tortoise beetle.
 These North American beetles are small.
-They measure just 5 – 7 mm from end to end but are instantly identifiable due to the conspicuously expanded margins of their prothorax and elytra.
+They measure just 5 – 7 mm but are instantly identifiable due to the conspicuously expanded margins of their prothorax and elytra.

 The outermost margins of those expansions are almost completely transparent and form the “tortoiseshell” appearance that gives this beetle its name.

 Of course, these beetles’ most obvious and eye-catching trait is the metallic gold appearance of the remainder of the “shell”.
 When the beetle is at rest and relaxed, the shell becomes a brilliant metallic golden color; often with hints of green or blue.